AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/curl.md

 ---
-title: Utilisation de cURL avec AEM
+title: Utiliser cURL avec AEM
 seo-title: Using cURL with AEM
 description: Découvrez comment utiliser cURL avec AEM.
 seo-description: Learn how to use cURL with AEM.